-Tuesday, June 26, 2018 Grand Haven — MDNR Wildlife Biologist Nik Kalejs and Grand Haven Board of Light and Power employee’s Matt McKee and Bob Scamehorn made the 240 foot climb up the chimney at the J.B.
+Friday, June 8, 2019 Grand Haven — MDNR Wildlife Biologist Nik Kalejs and Grand Haven Board of Light and Power employee’s Robert Shelley and Derek Kean made the 240 foot climb up the chimney at the J.B.
 Sims Generating Facility for the banding of this year’s Peregrine Falcon brood.
-The BLP nest site has produced 16 broods for a total of 45 chicks since the first pair of wild Peregrine Falcons began nesting on the Grand Haven power plant’s chimney in 2001.
+The BLP nest site has produced 17 broods for a total of 47 chicks since the first pair of wild Peregrine Falcons began nesting on the Grand Haven power plant’s chimney in 2001.

-Wildlife Biologist Kalejs reported there are three healthy chicks, called eyas, in the nest box.
+Wildlife Biologist Kalejs reported there are two healthy chicks one female and one male, called eyas, in the nest box.

 “Since 2001, we have been able to band every one of the chicks produced at J.B.
 Sims.
-The 45 chicks produced at the Sims Plant make it one of the most productive peregrine nesting and banding sites in the entire state, let alone West Michigan.
-This year, the cold early spring weather delayed nesting success, but the falcons surprised us all and came through again with three healthy looking chicks.
+The 47 chicks produced at the Sims Plant make it the most productive peregrine nesting and banding site in the entire state, let alone West Michigan.
+This year, the cold early spring weather delayed nesting success, but the falcons came through again with two healthy looking chicks.
 We also appreciate the help and cooperation of the Board of Light and Power in continuing to support the management of this rare species”.

 Peregrine Falcons were listed as an endangered species by the U.S. Fish and Wildlife Service in 1970, after their Midwest population was eliminated in the mid-1960s due to problems with the pesticide DDT.
 In 1999, following extensive restoration efforts, the Peregrine Falcon was removed from the federally endangered species list, but it remains on the Michigan endangered species list.